js-soft/ts-native-access/README.md

 ## Publishing

-After a PR is merged the Pipeline will push all packages that are not pushed to the registry before.
+After a PR is merged the Pipeline will push all packages that were not pushed to the registry before.

 ## Contribute